apache/spark/chart/README.md

 KEDA stands for Kubernetes Event Driven Autoscaling.
 [KEDA](https://github.com/kedacore/keda) is a custom controller that allows users to create custom bindings to the Kubernetes [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 We've built an experimental scaler that allows users to create scalers based on postgreSQL queries.
-For the moment this exists on a seperate branch, but will be merged upstream soon.
+For the moment this exists on a separate branch, but will be merged upstream soon.
 To install our custom version of KEDA on your cluster, please run

 ```bash
 helm repo add kedacore https://kedacore.github.io/charts